 - May 12, 2015: The Amendment Bill presented in the RajyaSabha

-- May 14, 2015: The Bill forwarded to joint committee of RajyaSabha and LokSabha
+- May 14, 2015: The Bill forwarded to a joint committee of RajyaSabha and LokSabha

-- Aug 2015: Government fails to win the support of Opposition to pass the bill in the RajyaSabha where it lacks sufficient number.
+- Aug 2015: Government fails to win the support of the Opposition to pass the bill in the RajyaSabha where it lacks sufficient numbers.

 - Aug 3, 2016: RajyaSabha passes the Constitution Amendment Bill by a two-thirds majority.
-Note: GST constitutional amendment bill needs to passed by at least 50% of state legislatures to be implemented.
-Assam is 1st State to pass GST bill.
+Note: GST constitutional amendment bill needs to pass by at least 50% of state legislatures to be implemented.
+Assam is 1st State to pass the GST bill.